 3. Be Outstanding

 Applying for a scholarship is like applying for a job.
 By that, I mean that there are indicators in your application that should be able to convince the sponsors of the scholarships that you are the right candidate for the scholarship.
 In other words, your application should be outstanding.
 Don’t fail to point out your outstanding qualities, achievements, etc Most scholarships (If not all) are awarded on the basis of outstanding performances and excellence.
 Bring whatever relevant strength you have to the fore.

 If you are required to present a motivational letter or essay with regard to the scholarship, make sure it sounds convincing and devoid of grammatical mistakes.
 It is advisable to give it to someone else to proof-read before you submit.
 You should also ensure it provides an answer to the following;

 - Your reasons or motives for your application

 - Why you are a suitable candidate for the scholarship

 4. Be organized And Well Packaged

-How well organised and packaged your application is can make a lot of difference especially if the application documents are to be sent via post.
+How well organized and packaged your application is can make a lot of difference especially if the application documents are to be sent via post.
 Your choice of envelope size, resume/CV font type (use clear and formal font types), and overall presentation of your scholarship application package will definitely go along way in determining how the judges will rate you.
-This can work to your advantage if you take care of this little details and ensure you do things the right way.
+This can work to your advantage if you take care of these little details and ensure you do things the right way.

 5. Use Credible References/Referees

 Some scholarships may require that you provide referees or references.
-If that is the case, ensure you carefully select persons that can vouch for your skills, experience and qualifications.whoever.
-Also ensure you give them heads up on the requirements and qualifications needed.
+If that is the case, ensure you carefully select persons that can vouch for your skills, experience, and qualifications.whoever.
+Also, ensure you give them heads up on the requirements and qualifications needed.
 So they will be able to vouch for you in the most effective and convincing manner!